 How it was explained to me: I was told it’s a heart thing.
 Those on the inside have a desire in their heart to stop sinning but those on the outside do not.
 Those on the inside sin by accident due to unforeseen circumstances that were just too much to handle.
 They may also have been tricked into sin.

 The issue I have with this: Both sides look the same.
-Same sins being committed, by the same people, year in and year out but a double standard is being applied for those who are nonbelievers.
+Same sins being committed, by the same people, year in and year out but a double standard is being applied against those who are nonbelievers.
 I decided to go with the Bible on this and not judge anyone.
 You live your life that’s your business I have no right to judge you.

 Romans 2:1 — 2 You, therefore, have no excuse, you who pass judgment on someone else, for at whatever point you judge another, you are condemning yourself, because you who pass judgment do the same things.

 The “You Not Me” Sin: This type of sin is much more straightforward and easier to understand.
-This is where some openly engage in behavior that is counter intuitive to the religious doctrine they follow BUT they claim a sort of immunity due to reasons that transcend earthly understanding.
+This is where some openly engage in behavior that is counterintuitive to the religious doctrine they follow BUT they claim a sort of immunity due to reasons that transcend earthly understanding.

-How it was explained to me: There are things we don’t understand so ignore the bad behavior in the church since those people are in positions of authority and leadership or they are following a calling that transcends common understanding.
+How it was explained to me: There are things we don’t understand so, ignore the bad behavior in the church since those people are in positions of authority and leadership or they are following a calling that transcends common understanding.

 The issue I have with this: It’s obvious people are hypocrites and are openly lying to justify doing what they want while at the same time pointing fingers at others.
 I decided to go with the Bible on this and see everyone as being in the same boat, no exceptions.